UltraEngine/Documentation/Lua/Framebuffer.md

 # Framebuffer

-This class provides an interface for displaying Vulkan graphics on the screen.
+This class provides an interface for displaying 3D graphics on the screen.

 Base class: [Object](Object)